Home » How to Design an Evergreen Kids Room

 Picking the right colors

-Use vibrant and playful colors for pre-teens or younger kids.
-Colors like red, blue & yellow, or tones like orange and violet reflect energy.
+Use vibrant and playful colors while designing for pre-teens or younger kids room.
+Colors like red, blue & yellow, or tones like orange and violet reflect energy in your kids room.
 If you do not wish to go bright on the walls, you can keep it neutral and experiment with colors while picking your furniture pieces.
 Picking the perfect color scheme is important from a long term perspective.
 Your kid is not going to enjoy living in a bright yellow setup throughout his life.
 When it comes to using darker shades on walls, it makes renovating a more difficult task.

 Kids room storage